Symmetry and Topology of Monitored Quantum Dynamics: Acknowledgment

-{\it Acknowledgment}.---We thank Tomi Ohtsuki, Shinsei Ryu, and Ryuichi Shindou for helpful discussion.
+We thank Tomi Ohtsuki, Shinsei Ryu, and Ryuichi Shindou for helpful discussion.
 We thank Ryusuke Hamazaki for coordinating the submission of this work and Ref.~\cite{oshima2024}.
 Z.X. is supported by the National Basic Research Programs of China (No.~2019YFA0308401) and by the National Natural Science Foundation of China (No.~11674011 and No.~12074008).
-K.K. is supported by MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A ``Extreme Universe" No.~JP24H00945.
+Z.X. is supported by the Princeton Quantum Initiative Fellowship.
+K.K. is supported by JSPS KAKENHI Grant No.~JP24H00945, No.~JP26H02015, No.~JP26K06970, and No.~JP26K17046.